Puerto Vallarta Gay Travel

 Restaurants that are farther south with seating directly on the sand are an exception in my opinion.
 Sometimes nothing beats a stylish beachfront dinner.

-In general, avoid pub restaurants (this applies to pretty much any travel destination outside Europe.
+In general, avoid pub restaurants (this applies to pretty much any travel destination outside Europe).
 For example, Los Muertos Brewing & Pizzeria frequently buzzes with older American tourists while playing televised sports and overcharging for food.
 Plus, who wants pasta and pizza in Mexico, anyway?

-Puerto Vallarta Gay Swimwear
+Grab Some Gay Swimwear

 If you’re in need of any new swimwear or beach accessories, there are a few spots I recommend for gay travelers.
 Directly behind the Blue Chairs beach bar, you’ll find a few stores across the street from the Sapphire Massage parlor.